Multi-State Paternity Attorneys at Stange Law Firm

 - Paternity and father’s rights issues: Even when the father is on the birth certificate, they still do not have enforceable custody rights.
 A paternity case can help ensure that happens.

-- Child support issues for non-married parents: By filing a paternity case, the parties can enter an order for child support.
+- Child support issues for non-married parents: By filing a paternity case, the parties can enter an order as to child support.

-- Parenting schedules and enforcement: Through a paternity case, the parents can end up with a parenting plan or custody schedule just like divorcing parents.
+- Parenting schedules and enforcement: In a paternity case, parents can end up with a parenting plan or custody schedule, just as divorcing parents do.

-- Contempt and enforcement: After a parenting plan and child support order are put in place, just like divorcing parents, parties have to comply with these judgments and orders.
+- Contempt and enforcement: After a parenting plan and child support order are put in place, as with divorcing parents, parties must comply with these judgments and orders.

-- DNA Testing: In some cases, the paternity of the father is in dispute.
+- DNA Testing: In some cases, the father’s paternity is disputed.
 Through a paternity case, paternity testing can take place to ensure that it is established who is the biological father.

-For more information on custody issues for non-married parents, contact our lawyers online or by phone to schedule a consultation at any of our convenient locations.
+For more information on custody issues for non-married parents, contact our lawyers online or by phone to schedule a consultation at any of our convenient locations at 855-805-0595.